 The bachelor of arts (BA) in Management prepares students for the modern business world by learning important terminology, facts, concepts, principles, analytic techniques and theories used in management.

-Management with emphasis in Marketing (BA)
+Management with Emphasis in Marketing (BA)

 The bachelor of arts (BA) in Management with emphasis in Marketing combines modern business management principles with the latest marketing theories.

-Management with International Business (BA)
+Management with Emphasis International Business (BA)

 The bachelor of arts (BA) in Management with International Business combines modern business management principles with international business knowledge.

-Management with Human Resources (BA)
+Management with Emphasis in Human Resources (BA)

 The bachelor of arts (BA) in Management with Human Resources combines modern business management principles with human resources management practices.